MrMicrowaveOven/AlgorithmsCurriculum/README.md

     * Stay sharp using [these tests][algo-specs] only after you get through the pairboarding.
     * Continue [Codility][codility] if you want to do more on your own.
+* By the end of the day, you should have 45 compnies in Jobberwocky.

 NY:
 * See the algorithms reading [here][algorithms-curriculum].